r4victor/tenthousandmeters/content/blog/python_bts_07.md

 Title: Python behind the scenes #7: how Python attributes work
-Date: 2020-12-15 6:25
+Date: 2020-12-28 7:10
 Tags: Python behind the scenes, Python, CPython
+Summary: What happens when we get or set an attribute of a Python object?
+This question is not as simple as it may seem at first.
+It is true that any experienced Python programmer has a good intuitive understanding of how attributes work, and the documentation helps a lot to strengthen the understanding.
+Yet, when a really non-trivial question regarding attributes comes up, the intuition fails and the documentation can no longer help.
+To gain a deep understanding and be able to answer such questions, one has to study how attributes are implemented.
+That's what we're going to do today.

 What happens when we get or set an attribute of a Python object?
 This question is not as simple as it may seem at first.
 It is true that any experienced Python programmer has a good intuitive understanding of how attributes work, and the documentation helps a lot to strengthen the understanding.
 Yet, when a really non-trivial question regarding attributes comes up, the intuition fails and the documentation can no longer help.
-Even a question as basic as "What is an attribute?" may cause some difficulties.
 To gain a deep understanding and be able to answer such questions, one has to study how attributes are implemented.
 That's what we're going to do today.

+**Note**: In this post I'm referring to CPython 3.9.
+Some implementation details will certainly change as CPython evolves.
+I'll try to keep track of important changes and add update notes.

 ## A quick refresher

-Last time we studied how the Python object system works.
-Some of the things we've learned in that part are crucial for our current disscussion, so let's recall them briefly.
+[Last time]({filename}/blog/python_bts_06.md) we studied how the Python object system works.
+Some of the things we've learned in that part are crucial for our current discussion, so let's recall them briefly.

 A Python object is an instance of a C struct that has at least two members: